-Research in the Jessell lab explores the developmental wiring and mature function of neural circuits that provide mammals with the ability to act on demand, through the neural control of movement.
-Studies focus on the neural circuits that control two forms of motor behavior that rely on limb musculature: locomotion and goal-directed reaching.
-In one approach, we aim to define the cellular rules and molecular mechanisms that direct the intricate wiring of these circuits.
-In parallel, we have used insights into the molecular origins of neuronal identity to devise more precise genetic methods to monitor and manipulate the activity of defined neuronal classes, permitting us to delve into the design of circuits and systems responsible for the planning and execution of movement.
+Research in the Jessell lab explores the neural control of movement – with an emphasis on the wiring and function of motor circuits that provide mammals with the ability to act on demand.
+Studies focus on circuits that control two forms of skilled limb behavior: locomotion and goal-directed reaching.
+In one approach, the aim is to define cellular rules and molecular mechanisms that direct the intricate wiring of motor circuits.
+In parallel, insights into the molecular origins of neuronal identity are used to devise more precise genetic methods to monitor and manipulate the activity of defined neuronal classes.
+Together these developmental, physiological and behavioral studies probe the design and function of circuits and systems responsible for the planning and execution of movement.

 Wiring Sensory-Motor Circuits

 The precision that characterizes patterns of connectivity in the mammalian central nervous system has its origins in the diversification of developing neurons into distinct functional classes.
 The strategies and mechanisms used to translate neuron-subtype identity into selective connectivity remain unclear, however.
-We address this general issue by analyzing the feedback connections formed between proprioceptive sensory neurons, interneurons, and their target motor neurons.
-Some 50 or so muscle groups endow the mammalian limb with its versatile biomechanics, and each muscle is innervated by a dedicated pool of motor neurons.
-Generating the profile of connections that direct limb movement requires that the sensory neurons that convey feedback from individual limb muscles form strong connections with self–motor neurons and weaker connections with motor neurons that innervate synergist muscles and avoid nonself–motor neurons that innervate muscles with irrelevant or opponent functions.
-The exquisite specificity of sensory-motor connections appears to be hardwired and is thought to emerge from the acquisition of motor and sensory neuron–subtype identities.
+We have addressed this general issue by analyzing the feedback connections formed between proprioceptive sensory neurons, interneurons, and their target motor neurons.
+Some fifty or so muscle groups endow the mammalian limb with its versatile biomechanics, and each muscle is innervated by a dedicated pool of motor neurons.
+Generating the profile of connections that direct limb movement requires that the sensory neurons that convey feedback from individual limb muscles form strong connections with self–motor neurons, weaker connections with motor neurons that innervate biomechanically-related muscles, and avoid motor neurons that innervate muscles with antagonistic functions.
+The exquisite specificity of sensory-motor connections is largely hardwired and reflects the acquisition of motor and sensory subtype identities.

-But how are these connections established?
-Recent findings in our lab indicate that intricate patterns of sensory-motor connectivity derive from neuron-subtype identities in two sequential stages.
-One relies on the settling position of neurons and the other on the surface labels they express.
-In the spinal cord, the positioning of motor neuron cell bodies has long been known to exhibit a remarkable spatial register with the limb muscles they innervate.
-The motor neurons that innervate an individual limb muscle are clustered into spatially coherent columels and pools, which occupy stereotypic locations along the dorsoventral and mediolateral axes of the spinal cord.
-Our studies have shown that incoming sensory axons are directed to appropriate dorsoventral tiers in the ventral spinal cord independently of motor neuron surface labels.
-This tier-targeting strategy greatly limits potential motor pool targets and thus simplifies the eventual task of motor neuron recognition by sensory axons.
+But how are sensory-motor connections established?
+Recent findings from the lab indicate that intricate patterns of sensory-motor connectivity are established in two sequential stages: one relying on the positioning of neurons and the other on the surface labels they express.
+In the spinal cord, the positioning of motor neuron cell bodies exhibits a remarkable spatial register with the limb muscles they innervate.
+The motor neurons that innervate an individual limb muscle are clustered into spatially coherent columels and into pools, each occupying a stereotypic location along the dorso-ventral and mediolateral axes of the spinal cord.
+Incoming sensory axons are directed to appropriate dorso-ventral tiers in the ventral spinal cord independently of motor neuron surface labels.
+This tier-targeting strategy greatly limits the diversity of possible targets, simplifying the eventual task of motor neuron recognition.
 Appreciation of the key role of neuron-settling position in sensory-motor connectivity begins to make sense of the finding that neuron-subtype identity is revealed as much by distinctions in settling position as by surface label.

-Within the constraints imposed by this early neuron-positioning system programs of sensory-motor recognition appear to operate.
-As one example, expression of a repellent ligand, semaphorin 3E (Sema 3E), by selected motor pools is complemented by proprioceptive sensory expression of its cognate receptor, Plexin D1.
+Within the constraints imposed by early neuronal positioning, programs of sensory-motor recognition can operate.
+The best example of sensory-motor target recognition is the expression of a repellent ligand, semaphorin 3E (Sema 3E) by certain motor pools, and the proprioceptive sensory expression of its cognate receptor, Plexin D1.
 Ectopic expression of Sema 3E in motor neurons markedly reduces the incidence of inputs from Plexin D1–marked sensory afferents, and conversely, genetic elimination of Sema 3E–Plexin D1 signaling permits illicit sensory-motor connections.
 Thus the potential for complementary matching of surface labels and resultant repellent recognition helps to determine the fine pattern of proprioceptive sensory inputs to motor pools.
 More generally, these findings establish that both neuronal position and surface label have roles in converting neuron-subtype identity into precise patterns of sensory-motor connectivity.

-Local spinal interneurons serve crucial roles in refining sensory-motor connections and establishing motor rhythm, but whether they follow the rules of sensory connectivity remain unclear.
-We have used transcriptional identity as an entry point to define interneuron subtype diversity and principles of motor connectivity, focusing on V1 inhibitory interneurons.
-The V1 population can be fractionated into more than 30 subpopulations on the basis of differential expression of nearly two dozen distinct transcription factors.
+Inhibitory interneurons have major roles in shaping spinal motor circuitry, through the formation of local networks with highly selective synaptic input and output connectivity.
+The neuronal diversity implied by physiological descriptions has been complemented by a molecular delineation of four cardinal classes of ventral (V) spinal interneurons, each possessing a distinctive transcription factor character and variant patterns of local connectivity.
+We have used transcriptional identity as an entry point to probe additional interneuron diversity and principles of motor connectivity, focusing on V1 inhibitory interneurons.
+The V1 population can be fractionated into some fifty subpopulations on the basis of differential expression of nearly two dozen distinct transcription factors.
 Most of these V1 interneuron subsets settle in discrete dorsoventral and mediolateral domains of the spinal cord, establishing a complex spatial matrix of interneuron–motor neuron positions.

-Our studies have shown that V1 interneuron–settling position has a defining role in establishing patterns of sensory input connectivity.
+V1 interneuron–settling position has a defining role in establishing patterns of sensory input connectivity.
 As one example, Renshaw interneurons—the mediators of motor neuron recurrent inhibition—settle in an extreme ventral position and, accordingly, receive proprioceptive sensory input from afferents projecting to ventral but not dorsal motor neuron pools.
-Similarly, Renshaw interneurons fail to provide input to the most dorsally positioned motor pools that innervate foot muscles.
-Thus interneuronal circuits with motor neurons are constructed in a highly individualized, motor pool–selective manner, presumably to accommodate the distinct biomechanical demands of muscles controlling different limb joints.
+Thus, interneuron circuits are constructed in a highly individualized, motor pool–selective manner, presumably to accommodate the distinct biomechanical demands of muscles controlling different limb joints.

-We have also explored the small subset of GABAergic interneurons that form axo-axonic contacts with the terminals of sensory afferents.
+We have used genetic methods in mice to probe the neural basis and circuit logic of skilled reach.
+We have explored the small subset of GABAergic interneurons that form axo-axonic contacts with the terminals of sensory afferents.
 Despite the occurrence of axo-axonic contacts on most sensory terminals, the predominance of postsynaptic inhibition has left unresolved the motor behavioral significance of this presynaptic control system.
 One theoretical analysis of sensory-motor transformation has proposed that the gain of proprioceptive sensory feedback needs to be tightly constrained to prevent motor instability.
 In principle, presynaptic inhibition provides an effective means of imposing gain control, but without a means of selectively manipulating the relevant spinal inhibitory interneurons, it has not been possible to address whether or how presynaptic inhibition influences motor behavior.

-We have used the gene encoding the GABA synthetic enzyme GAD2 as a genetic entry point for activating and eliminating presynaptic inhibitory interneurons and assessing their role in motor behavior.
+We used the gene encoding the GABA synthetic enzyme GAD2 as a genetic entry point for activating and eliminating presynaptic inhibitory interneurons and assessing their role in motor behavior.
 We showed that GAD2 interneurons mediate presynaptic inhibition at sensory-motor synapses and that genetic stripping of presynaptic inhibitory boutons from sensory terminals uncovers a pronounced motor oscillation during goal-directed reaching.
-Our studies identified the GABApre neuron as a neural substrate for suppression of a sensory-motor oscillation that, when unleashed, undermines steady goal-directed forelimb movement.
+Our studies identify the GABApre neuron as a neural substrate for suppression of a sensory-motor oscillation that, when unleashed, undermines steady goal-directed forelimb movement.
 These findings provide insight into the mechanisms for scaling of sensory gain across a wide and dynamic range of afferent firing frequencies, as well as clues about the grain of neural circuitry that empowers presynaptic inhibitory control during sensory-motor transformation.
-The motor task selectivity of GABApre neuronal recruitment, taken together with the diversity of sensory modalities influenced by presynaptic inhibition, hints at the existence of discrete GABApre neuron subtypes, each devoted to its own sensory feedback system.

 Work in the Jessell lab is supported by grants from the National Institute of Neurological Disorders and Stroke, Project ALS, the Harold and Leila Mathers Foundation and the Tow Foundation.